Sdefendre/LifeCommandOS/README.md

 ## 🔧 GitHub CLI Usage

 This project uses GitHub CLI for various operations.
-You can use GitHub CLI commands directly or through npm scripts:
+You can use GitHub CLI commands directly or through pnpm scripts:

 ### Direct GitHub CLI Commands